 Fund one senior level planner at Metro from Feb.
 16, 1991 through June 30, 1991 to work on the Greenspaces Program.
 The staff person will work primarily on public awareness and environmental education aspects, and urban wetlands and wildlife habitat protection.
 This cost includes salary and fringe benefits.
 The position is currently being filled by a planner on loan from Portland.
-Funds would be contracted with planner on loan from Portland.
 Funds would be contracted with the city of Portland Parks Bureau to retain the planner's time through June 30, 1991.